Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 Should I use React Native or Flutter for my mobile app?

 Choose React Native if your team has strong JavaScript or TypeScript skills and you want to leverage the massive npm ecosystem.
-React Native 0.84 with Hermes V1 now delivers near-native performance.
-Choose Flutter if you want pixel-perfect custom UIs and your team is comfortable learning Dart.
+React Native 0.85 with the new Shared Animation Backend finally enables native-driver layout animations.
+Choose Flutter if you want pixel-perfect custom UIs and your team is comfortable learning Dart — Impeller is now the default rendering engine on both platforms, eliminating shader compilation jank.
 Both are production-ready and backed by major tech companies (Meta and Google, respectively).
 MetaCTO can help you evaluate which framework best fits your specific project requirements.

 Is VS Code a viable alternative to Android Studio?